MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/retrieve-a-security-filter-definition.md

 Sample Response Body:

 You can view the security filter's definition in the body of the response.
-Notice that, compared to [Retrieve a Security Filter's Definition](#retrieve-a-security-filters-definition), "qualification"`has an extra`"tokens"` field.
+Notice that, compared to [Retrieve a security filter's definition](#retrieve-a-security-filters-definition), "qualification"`has an extra`"tokens"` field.

 ```json
 {